What happens if I can't pay my tax bill?

 How long can I go without paying taxes?

 If you can't pay your self-assessment income tax bill, you will be charged late payment penalties when your payment is 30 days late.
 You will also be charged a penalty again when your payment if 6 and 12 months late.
-HM Revenue and Customs (HMRC) can also charge interest for late payment.
+HM Revenue and Customs (HMRC) are likely to charge interest for late payment.

 Calculating your self-assessment tax bill correctly